ECNU-AILab-SII/EmboSceneExplorer/README.md

 ## What is EmboSceneExplorer?

 **EmboSceneExplorer** is a multimodal scene perception, understanding, and navigation system built on the Habitat simulation environment.
-It enables Embodied AI Agents to perform 3D perception and reconstruction, LLM-based grounding, and goal-oriented navigation within virtual 3D scenes (e.g., ScanNet, Matterport3D).
+It enables Embodied AI Agents to perform 3D perception and reconstruction, LLM-based grounding, and goal-oriented navigation within virtual 3D scenes (e.g., ScanNet).
 The workflow comprises four core components:

 1. **Multimodal Data Collection**
    Captures multimodal data including: